F A Q 's

 A: Eventually.
 But by then it will probably be too late for anything except damage control.
 You might find yourself refused for a credit purchase, or, you could start receiving calls from credit collectors.
 And it could take several months to never in order to straighten out your ruined credit profile.
-The exploding number of identity thefts is why companies that help you clean up the mess have become successful so quickly.
+The exploding number of identity thefts is why companies that help you clean up the mess for a monthly fee have become so successful.

 Q: Won't the financial institutions cover my losses?